 Sloan Distinguished Professor of Finance

-Deborah J. Lucas is the Sloan Distinguished Professor of Finance at MIT’s Sloan School of Management.
-Her recent research has focused on the problem of measuring and accounting for the cost and risk of government financial obligations.
+Deborah J. Lucas is the Sloan Distinguished Professor of Finance at MIT’s Sloan School of Management, and the Director of the new MIT Center for Finance and Policy.
+Her recent research has focused on the problem of measuring and accounting for the costs and risks of government financial obligations.
 Her published papers cover a wide range of topics including the effect of idiosyncratic risk on asset prices and portfolio choice, dynamic models of corporate finance, financial institutions, and monetary economics.

-Previous appointments include Assistant Director at the Congressional Budget Office from 2009-2011; Donald C. Clark Professor of Finance at Northwestern University’s Kellogg School of Management from 1996-2009; Chief Economist at the Congressional Budget Office from 2000 to 2001; senior economist at the Council of Economic Advisers from 1992 to 1993; and member of the Social Security Technical Advisory Panels of 1999-2000 and 2006–2007.
-She is a co-editor of the Annual Review of Financial Economics and a past co-editor of the Journal of Money, Credit and Banking.
-She is the co-organizer of the group Capital Markets and the Economy at the NBER, and a past director of the American Finance Association.
-She is an elected member of the National Academy of Social Insurance, a research associate of the NBER, and has served as a director on several corporate and non-profit boards.
+Previous appointments include assistant director at the Congressional Budget Office from 2009-2011; Donald C. Clark Professor of Finance at Northwestern University’s Kellogg School of Management from 1996-2009; chief economist at the Congressional Budget Office from 2000 to 2001; senior economist at the Council of Economic Advisers from 1992 to 1993; and member of the Social Security Technical Advisory Panels of 1999-2000 and 2006–2007.

 General Expertise: Fannie Mae and Freddie Mac; federal budget; federal credit programs; government financial institutions; pensions; Social Security; student loans; valuation

 For more background on this faculty member's research and academic initiatives, please visit the MIT Sloan faculty directory.

 Tel: (617) 324-4893